 Where Does This Voice Come From?

-After reading the words in that book, as well as hearing those hymns, I then went to act in accord with those words.
-When my husband went out to work again and had no time to help with the housework, my heart wasn’t as distressed as it had been before.
-If the brothers and sisters had any flaws or mistakes in what they said, I could also forgive them for it, because I wanted to make God content.
-I wanted only to seek a heart that loves God like the hymn had sung about.
+After reading the words in that book and listening to those hymns, I began to act according to what they said.
+When my husband went out to work again and had no time to help with the housework, I didn’t feel as distressed as before.
+If the other brothers and sisters slipped up in something they said, I was able to be tolerant because I wanted to satisfy God.
+I just sought to love God as the hymn described with all of my heart.